Barrie Ward (born January 30, 1949) is a Canadian broadcaster, journalist. writer

 northern Saskatchewan, where he hosted and produced Northern News for the

-Government of Saskatchewan in the early 1970s.
+Government of Saskatchewan whilst training a small staff of junior broadcasters in the basics of electronic journalism.
 During this time, he also

 wrote a weekly newspaper column for